What is EMDR therapy?

-How do you know a trauma is processed and a maladaptive stored memory has now become an adaptive stored memory?
-When you can describe what happened, including how you felt in the past and you do not actually experience, or experience very little of the emotions and physical sensations in the present.
-Essentially it just feels like another story of something that happened in your life.
-Not experiencing emotions or physically sensations is not the same as “numbing out”, this has a distinctly dead, cold feel to it.
+When you can describe what happened, including how you felt in the past and you experience very little of the emotions and physical sensations in the present.
+The maladaptive stored memory has now become an adaptive stored memory.
+The previously traumatic event just feels like another story of something that happened in your life.
+Not experiencing emotions or physical sensations are not the same as “numbing out”.
+This has a distinctly dead, cold feel to it.

 What if I get EMDR wrong?

 This is a very common fear (especially for perfectionists).
-A skilled therapist will gently guide you through the process and implement alternative means of bilateral stimulation (eye movements) if you are not making progress.
-You cannot get it wrong, qualified therapist spend a lot of time training to ensure you don’t get it wrong.
+A skilled therapist will gently guide you through the process and implement alternative means of bilateral stimulation (eye movements, tapping, sounds buzzers) if you are not making progress.
+You cannot get it wrong, qualified accredited therapist spend a lot of time training to ensure you don’t get it wrong.

 What happens during an EMDR session

 1Shapiro, F., & Laliotis, D. (2010).
 EMDR and the Adaptive Information Processing Model: Integrative Treatment and Case Conceptualization.
 Clinical Social Work Journal, 39(2), 191–200. doi:10.1007/s10615-010-0300-7